lucasgauk/jekyll-blog/_posts/2019-12-11-Change-Streams-and-Reactive-Spring.md

 Take a minute to let this little method sink in.
 Any time the Post matching the ID you have passed gets updated, you're going to receive an item in your async stream.
 The use cases for this are insane.
-Off the top of my head this would be unreal for a microservice architecture using a messaging bus to keep unrelated services up to date with collections from unrelated services.
-You could use this change stream to trigger message events to the other services.
-Then you can be absolutely sure that any collection changes are always propagated throughout the entire system.
+Imagine a microservice architecture using a messaging bus.
+You could use this stream to trigger updates.
+You could also store the changed documents to trace back problematic changes in your data.
+Let's combine what we looked at with WebFlux with these new change stream tools and look at one more potential use case.

-Now with any stream, nothing is going to happen unless someone subscribes.
+With any stream, nothing is going to happen unless someone subscribes.
 So lets give the people what they want.
 In our controller let's add the following

 ```java